Skip to main content

 • Layers tab

-The navigation tree shows the hierarchy of cards georeferenced on the map, according to the structure configured in the Administration Module (GIS Navigation Tree).
+The navigation tree shows the hierarchy of cards georeferenced on the map, based on the GIS Navigation Tree defined in the Administration Module.

 The default hierarchy is: Building → Floors → Rooms → Plants / Assets.

-In the GIS Navigation Tree configuration you can define the Floor entity so that, for each building, only a single floor is shown with its planimetry and all related items (people, assets, plants, etc.) georeferenced on it.
+The configuration may define that a Floor object represents a single planimetry for each building, with all related items (people, assets, plants, etc.) displayed on it.

 • expand or collapse tree levels

-• specify visibility of each node on the map using the checkbox
+• toggle visibility of each node on the map

-• move the application context to the selected class and card and center the map on that element
+• set the application context to a selected class and card, centering the map on it

 Card list tab

-This tab displays the list of cards belonging to the current class.
+This tab displays the list of cards of the current class.

-The list includes all attributes for which the Display in the reduced grid flag is enabled in the Administration Module.
+It includes all attributes with the Display in the reduced grid flag enabled.

 Card tab

-This tab displays the details of the card currently selected on the map.
+This tab displays details of the selected card.

 • on the geoattribute fieldset: